 Intended outcome Success criteria Improved oral language skills, vocabulary and language comprehension for disadvantaged pupils.
 End of Early Years data evidences that the school's ARE attainment gap for disadvantaged pupils, when compared to disadvantaged National attainment, is closing/has closed in Communication & Language and Comprehension.
-Where it has not, the school can evidence positive progress from on-entry baseline assessments in Communication & Language and Comprehension.
+Where it has not, the school can evidence positive progress from onentry baseline assessments in Communication & Language and Comprehension.
 Improved early reading attainment for disadvantaged pupils.
-End of Year 1 Phonics data evidences that the school's ARE attainment gap for disadvantaged pupils, when compared to disadvantaged Na- tional attainment, is closing/has closed.
+End of Year 1 Phonics data evidences that the school's ARE attainment gap for disadvantaged pupils, when compared to disadvantaged National attainment, is closing/has closed.
 Where it has not, the school can evidence positive progress from on-entry baseline assessments in Phonics.
-Improved attainment and progress (from prior baseline assessments) for disadvantaged pupils in Reading, Writing & Maths.
-End of Key Stage 1 data evidences that the school's ARE+ attainment gap for disadvantaged pupils, when compared to disadvantaged National attainment, is closing/has closed in Reading, Writing & Maths.
-Where it has not, the school can evidence positive progress from the end of Early Years data for Reading, Writing & Maths.
+Improved maths attainment for disadvantaged pupils at the end of KS2.
 End of Key Stage 2 data evidences that the school's ARE+ attainment gap for disadvantaged pupils, when compared to disadvantaged National attainment, is closing/has closed in Reading, Writing & Maths.
-End of Key Stage 2 data evidences that progress measures from the end of Key Stage 1 are at least broadly average (and ideally above average) in Reading, Writing & Maths.
-Where they are not, the school can evidence that progress measures from the end of Key Stage 1 in Reading, Writing & Maths are improving over time.
-To achieve and sustain improved wellbeing for all pupils, particularly those who are disadvantaged.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
 Pupil voice demonstrates improved pupils' view regarding their wellbeing.
 School records evidence that early help interventions and external agencies are involved with pupils and families, if deemed necessary.
-Improved metacognitive and self-regulatory skills for disadvantaged pupils across all subjects.
+Improved metacognitive and self regulatory skills for disadvantaged pupils across all subjects.
 Evidence from learning walks, work reviews and pupil conversations demonstrates that disadvantaged pupils are accessing learning that challenges them and are doing so with increased independence.
 To achieve and sustain improved attendance and punctuality for disadvantaged pupils.
 The absence rate for disadvantaged pupils is at least in-line with National figures.
 Where it is not it is improving and the gap to National is closing.
 The percentage of disadvantaged pupils who are persistently absent is reducing.
 All disadvantaged pupils have access to a wide, rich set of experiences.
 Disadvantaged pupils have access to PE kit to enable them to regularly engage in PE lessons.
 Disadvantaged pupils attend free school visits that are on offer to them.

 Disadvantaged pupils have the opportunity to attend heavily discounted residentials.
 Disadvantaged pupils have the opportunity to learn to play a musical instrument during their time at the school.
-Disadvantaged pupils are prioritised to attend free extra-curricular clubs.
+Disadvantaged pupils are prioritised to attend free extra- curricular clubs.
 Disadvantaged pupils have experience of representing the school in a pupil leadership role.

-Activity in this academic year (2023-2024)
+Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our pupil premium funding this academic year to address the challenges listed above.